reloadedgames/python-client/README.md

 ### Script Arguments and Help

 Each script has a different set of arguments.
-For help with a script, execute the script passing the `-h` option:
+For help with a script, execute the script using the `-h` option:

 ```
 python config.py -h